DANSAG95/hotel-bookings-analysis/README.md

 8. How do booking changes vary across customer types?

-## Key Insights
+## Key Insights:

 ### Booking Overview

-* **City Hotels represent the majority of bookings**, with approximately 78.3K bookings compared with 40.1K for Resort Hotels.
+* **City Hotels represent the majority of bookings**, with approximately 78.3K bookings compared to 40.1K for Resort Hotels.

-* **Online Travel Agencies (Online TA)** are the largest market segment, accounting for approximately 54.5K bookings.
+* **Online Travel Agencies (Online TA)** are the largest market segment, with roughly 54.5K bookings.

-* **Travel Agencies/Travel Operator (TA/TO) are the dominant distribution channel**, with approximately 97.9K bookings.
+* **Travel Agencies/Travel Operators (TA/TO) is the dominant distribution channel**, having close to 97.9K bookings.

-* Booking volume remained **remarkably stable throughout 2024**, ranging from approximately 9.6K bookings in February to 10.3K in October, with no strong seasonal pattern.
+* Booking volume remained **remarkably stable throughout 2024**, ranging from 9.6K bookings in February to 10.3K in October, with no strong seasonal pattern.

-* Booking volumes are also **relatively evenly distributed across cities**, with Bhopal having the highest volume at approximately 8.1K bookings and Indore the lowest at approximately 7.8K.
+* Booking volumes are also **relatively evenly distributed across cities**, with Bhopal having the highest volume at around 8.1K bookings and Indore the lowest at approximately 7.8K.

 ### Cancellation Analysis